It is a common misconception that you are unable to claim compensation from your employer if you have been bullied at work.

 David is an occupational stress and psychiatric injury specialist.

 David is one of the few specialists in the country whose practice is solely made up of work related stress claims.
-His expertise covers:
+His expertise covers:- Stress at work claims

 - Bullying & harassment claims